 See The Big Buddha Temple

-If you arrive into Koh Samui via the airport, you will see a majestic icon of the Big Buddha Temple also known as Wat Phra Yai.
+If you arrive in Koh Samui via the airport, you will see a majestic icon of the Big Buddha Temple also known as Wat Phra Yai.

 Relax at Maenam Beach